Mobile Radio Wiring and Grounding

 Safe mobile radio ground

-If we ground the radio negative lead to a separate but good chassis ground near the battery ground, we totally avoid ground loops through the vehicle's computer system, through the radio, and through anything connected to the radio.
+If we ground the radio negative lead to a separate but good chassis ground near the battery ground, ground loops through the vehicle's computer system, through the radio, and through anything connected to the radio or accessory, are completely avoided.

-This ground cannot share the bolt that grounds the battery to chassis ground cable.
-It has to be on its own bolt, preferably good stainless hardware with proper star washers and solid mechanical and electrical connections.
+Ideally, this ground should not share the bolt that grounds the battery to chassis ground cable.
+The negative power ground should be on its own bolt.
+The fasteners should be good hardware, with proper star washers.
+The ground must provide solid, reliable, mechanical and electrical connections.

-If the radio to vehicle chassis ground lead opens, only radio current will flow through the radio circuit boards.
+If the radio or accessory device's chassis power ground lead opens, only radio or accessory current will flow through the radio circuit boards.
 While this may still open a trace, it is much less likely to happen because we have eliminated a needless weak point, the negative fuse, and we have eliminated the direct connection to the battery where battery acid slowly eats away at connections.

-We have also eliminated any current path through the radio if the engine block ground lead opens, and alternator AC ripple no longer can drive the negative lead to the radio.
+A vehicle chassis power ground completely eliminates the current path through the radio or accessory if the engine block ground battery lead opens, and alternator AC ripple no longer can drive the negative lead to the radio.
 Any connection can fail, and in the very worse case possible we have only radio operating current.
 In most cases, we will not even have that.

 Who Else Agrees with Me?